To 2026 Race Day

 NOTE: The capacity for this year’s race is 800 participants.
 Registration is taken on a first-come, first-served basis until that capacity is reached.

 Looking for a perfect way to enjoy all the best parts of a northeastern Minnesota summer?
-Join us at the next Park Point 5-Miler & 2-Mile Walk!
+Be sure to join us at the next Park Point 5-Miler & 2-Mile Walk!

 2025 Participation